animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 ### <a id="configuring-regions"></a>Configuring Regions

-Spring Data for GemFire provides comprehensive support for configuring any type of Region through the following elements:
+Spring Data for VMware GemFire provides comprehensive support for configuring any type of Region through the following elements:

 * LOCAL Region: `<local-region>`